UnexomWid/SudoF4/README.md

 Despite its name, SudoF4 only works on Windows.

-Yeah the code ain't great, but it's not about that.
+Yeah the code ain't special, but it's not about that.

 It's about the message.
 No one wants shitty `Alt + F4` hooks!